 Why Visit Bruges?

+Yes.
 This town is living proof of a lost city rejuvenated.
-Bruges was once a busy trade centre, now the most popular city among travellers who come to Belgium.
-Though this is the second-highest visited town in Belgium and many claims that the city is swallowed by over-tourism, I loved it because the streets with old buildings still can take you back in time.
+Bruges was a busy trade centre in the 13th century, but now the most popular city among travellers who come to Belgium.
+Though this is the second-highest visited the town in Belgium and many claims that the city is swallowed by over-tourism, I loved it because the streets with old buildings still can take you back in time.

 How to Get From Brussels to Bruges